Awards

 Articles

-- On the Appeal of Drug Patent Challenges, 72 American University Law Review (forthcoming 2023) ssrn
+On the Appeal of Drug Patent Challenges, 72 American University Law Review 1177 (2023) ssrn

 - Empirically, inter partes review patent challenges have been accurate and effective at lowering drug prices.
 But the Federal Circuit’s publication practices hide those facts.